DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ### Chapter 11: Principles of the Sovereign Mind

-The investigators arrived at a crucial realization: liberation from the external game is impossible without first addressing the game being played within our own minds.
+I arrived at a crucial realization: liberation from the external game is impossible without first addressing the game being played within our own minds.
 The most sophisticated prison is the one where the prisoners guard themselves.

 We all run on an "internal operating system" of automatic thoughts, emotions, and behaviors, programmed by biology, culture, and personal history.
 The problem is not the programming itself, but our unconsciousness of it.
 The key to freedom is **Manual Override**: the ability to recognize when your automatic programming is running and consciously choose a different response.